Our Focus

 Restoring the Body's Supply of an Essential Protein

-DiaMedica Therapeutics is developing DM199, a recombinant protein replacement therapy intended to restore normal, healthy levels of a protein known as human tissue kallikrein-1 (KLK1).
-KLK1 is a naturally-occurring protein believed to stimulate the production of nitric oxide and prostaglandin - critical local hormones that are believed to work synergistically to improve blood flow and reduce inflammation.
-We believe that DM199 has the potential to treat several acute and chronic diseases.
+DiaMedica Therapeutics is developing DM199 (rhKLK1), a recombinant protein replacement therapy intended to restore normal, healthy levels of the protein known as human tissue kallikrein-1 (KLK1).
+KLK1 is a naturally-occurring protein believed to stimulate the production of nitric oxide, prostacyclin, and endothelium-derived hyperpolarizing factors - critical local hormones that are believed to work synergistically to improve blood flow and reduce inflammation.
+We believe that DM199 (rhKLK1) has the potential to treat several acute diseases.

 View Our Pipeline